ESiWACE/esdm/README.md

 #### Operators:

-Define the manipulations possible on the conceptual entities.
+define the manipulations possible on the conceptual entities.
 The simplest operators will include creation, read, update and delete applied to an entity as a whole, or to a subset, however even these simple operators will come with constraints, for example, it should not be possible to delete a coordinate variable without deleting the parent variable as well.
-There will need to be a separation of concerns between operators which can be handled *within* the ESDM subsystem, and those which require external logic.
+There will need to be a separation of concerns between operators which can be handled within the ESDM subsystem, and those which require external logic.
 Operators which might require external logic could include subsetting — it will be seen that the ESDM will support simple subsetting using simple coordinates — but complex subsets